iiisthu/OS2021_Fall/Thread-2/deadlock/README.md

 without any overlap on resource requests).
 We guarantee that all the instructions can finish when executed sequentially.

+## Grading

-For grading, we will time the total execution time of your program under different input instructions.
+We will time the total execution time of your program under different input instructions.